sushvij/Capstone-EDA-v2/README.md

 Because the notebooks themselves contain images, we recommend making a local copy of this repository and then opening the Jupyter Notebook locally.

 FURTHER DEVELOPMENT
 As the team progresses you will find more branches created from this repository containing various AI models and developmental work towards a decision support system for pathologists.
+For example, you can get a sneak peek at how our resident expert, Dr. Frederick, is reclassifying the mitotic figures by stages to build a more sophisticated AI.
 Come back again and join us on this journey!

 Warmly,
 Sush, Frederick and Rajiv